• Home

 If you love the story of The Little Red Hen, then you are sure to enjoy this version too.
 In Cook-A-Doodle-Doo, Rooster pulls out his Great Granny’s cookbook and finds a yummy recipe for strawberry shortcake.
 He then finds some friends- Turtle, Iguana and Potbellied Pig to help him create the dessert.
 Well, lots of mistakes and learning along the way finally result in a yummy strawberry delight.

 The sidebars of the book include lots of useful cooking information for added discussion and learning.
-Cook-A-Doodle-Doo was one of our Family Dinner Book Club selections this year.
+Cook-A-Doodle-Doo was one of our Family Dinner Book Club selections.

 Recipe Included: Strawberry Shortcake